qtnc/6pad2/doc/configuration.md

 See <https://msdn.microsoft.com/en-us/library/windows/desktop/dd317756(v=vs.85).aspx> for other values.

 ## defaultIndentationMode {#indent}
 The default indentation convention to use when creating a new empty file.
-Default to 0.
+Default to 0 = tabs.

 0:
 :	Use tabs (`\t`) as indentation.
 1-8:
 :	Use 1 to 8 spaces as indentation

+## defaultTabWidth
+The default size, in spaces, visually taken by a tab characters, between 1 and 8.
+Default to 4.

 ## instanceMode
 Define how to manage multiple instances of the program and multiple files opened at once.
 Default to 0.